Crescent Hill Baptist Church

 History:

-Zeffiro Grisanti grew up in the Italian town of Gromignana, Lucca, Tuscany where he learned the art of making plaster of Paris moldings.
+Zeffiro Grisanti (1875-1951) grew up in the Italian town of Gromignana, Lucca, Tuscany where he learned the art of making plaster of Paris moldings.
 His family had produced these for churches and other buildings for over a thousand years.
 A declining economy in Italy caused him to answer the solicitation of builders in Louisville to immigrate to the Falls of the Ohio and set up a shop here.
-His sister and her husband Innocente Mattei, also in the same trade, had previously settled in New York City in 1892 and spoke well of the opportunities in America.
-Thus, in 1905 Zeffiro moved to Louisville and established the Grisanti Statuary Company.
+Zeffiro (called Jake by his friends) immigrated to NYC in 1899 and then qauickly moved to Cleveland to practice his trade.
+In 1904 Zeffiro moved to Louisville and established the Grisanti Statuary Company.

-Grisanti brought with him his cousin Ricardo Casani, a sculptor who did many of the models from which the molds were made.
+Grisanti brought with him his cousin Ricardo Casani (1893-1991) also from Gromignana, a sculptor who did many of the models from which the molds were made.
 It could be that the old photo in the basement of the Crescent Hill Public Library of an "Italian statuary molder" is of one of these early artisans.
 The sculptor created a clay model which was shellacked and then covered with gelatin.
 Once the gelatin dried it was peeled off the model and used as mold to create the Plaster of Paris figures.
 Decorative beams on the sanctuary ceiling were done on site.
+The Grisanti company did the interior plaster molding work at the Seelbach Hotel froms1903-1907, as well as many other buildings in Louisville.

 Dominico Mattei, a grandson of the earlier Mattei noted above, worked in the Grisanti Statuary Company before forming his own business, the Mattei Novelty Company.
 Mr. Mattei\'s company recently completed most of the interior plastic relief work for the newly renovated Cathedral of the Assumption and Brown Theater.
 In September, 1998, Dominico visited Gromignana where a 1000 year-old church contains his family\'s work.